Jaymon/pyt/README.md

 Likewise, `pyt` uses unittest conventions, so a test module should end with `_test` (eg, `foo.bar_test`) and a TestCase class should end with either `Test` or `TestCase` (eg, `BazTest`), and test methods should start with `test_` (eg, `test_che`).

-#### pyt turns on buffering and failfast by default

-This is the opposite of Python's normal unittest behavior, you can turn them off with `--no-buffer` and `--no-failfast` flags, respectively.

-The `--debug` flag is really handy, it will print out each test that pyt runs and how long it took to run it, and how many tests it will run in total.

 #### See all flags

 To see everything pyt can do